nodemailer/nodemailer-web/content/about/pricing.md

 #### Contact

 Contact sales [sales@nodemailer.com](mailto:sales@nodemailer.com) to purchase the license or if you have any other sales related questions.
+For support related issues contact [support@nodemailer.com](mailto:support@nodemailer.com).